 The Rohingya refugee camp in Bangladesh is regularly hit by extreme wind and rain from June to September, making the camp extremely vulnerable.

-In 2018, intense rains have caused havoc in the camps and for local communities.
+In 2018, and now in 2019, intense rains have caused havoc in the camps and for local communities.
 The rains have resulted in landslides, floods, and fires, which have led to injuries, deaths and destruction of homes and buildings.

 Emergency preparedness is a key priority but continues to be hampered by the lack of useable land.